 Then simply allow your knees to fall to the right, turning your head to the left into a supine twist.
 Stay here for 5 – 10 breaths and repeat on the other side.

-You should feel restored, refreshed and stretched after these simple poses, making sure that your training regime is effective, safe and has longevity so you can keep doing what you love to do.
+You should feel restored, refreshed, and stretched after these simple poses, ensuring that your training regime is effective, safe, and has longevity so you can keep doing what you love.

 About Lee

-Lee Tracey is a yoga, meditation and mindfulness teacher based in Dublin.
-She is interested in sharing practices that serve in helping people to live more fulfilling, mindful and vibrant lives.
-She works with studios and corporates in Ireland as well as sharing her passion at festivals and events throughout Europe and is a Lululemon ambassador.
-She has trained worldwide, from Dublin to Costa Rica to New York City and she has been lucky enough to learn from some of very best in their field.
-Her goal is to share what she has learned in an accessible and engaging way through movement, community initiatives, connection and awareness.
-A keen runner, Lee will be blogging for Run in the Dark about yoga, wellness and motivation.
+Lee Tracey is a yoga, meditation, and mindfulness teacher based in Dublin.
+She is interested in sharing practices that serve in helping people to live more fulfilling, mindful, and vibrant lives.
+She works with studios and corporates in Ireland as well as shares her passion at festivals and events throughout Europe, and is a Lululemon ambassador.
+She has trained worldwide, from Dublin to Costa Rica to New York City, and she has been lucky enough to learn from some of the very best in their field.
+Her goal is to share what she has learned in an accessible and engaging way through movement, community initiatives, connection, and awareness.
+A keen runner, Lee will be blogging for Run in the Dark about yoga, wellness, and motivation.